CharlRitter/numida-assessment/README.md

 ## ToDo Items
 ### Server
+- **CICD Enhancements:**
   - Build an image with semantic versioning on CICD.
- - Build and upload a docker image on CICD.
+  - Automate build and upload of the Docker image onto CICD.
+- **Architecture & Performance:**
- - Better structuring of the file structure
+  - Improve file and module organization.
+  - Implement pagination and filtering for large datasets.
+  - Optimize query performance with proper indexing and caching.
+- **Testing & Logging:**
+  - Expand integration and unit tests.
+  - Enhance logging and error handling to aid in troubleshooting.

 ### Web Client
+- **UI/UX Improvements:**
- - Use a component library, like AntD.
+  - Integrate a component library (e.g., Ant Design) for more consistent UI elements.
- - Add light & dark mode.
- - Use theming tokens (CSS vars) to dictate theme
+  - Implement responsive design improvements to better support mobile and tablet devices.
+  - Add light/dark mode toggling and theming tokens (using CSS Variables) for a customizable appearance.
+- **State Management:**
- - Add redux to manage global state for api calls
+  - Integrate Redux (or a similar state management library) to better manage global state and API call status.
+- **Feature Enhancements:**
+  - Implement pagination and filtering of loan records.
+  - Improve accessibility (a11y) across the application.
+  - Expand end-to-end test coverage and add visual regression tests.
+- **Code Organization & Testing:**
- - Better structuring of the file structure
+  - Refactor the file structure for improved maintainability.
+  - Improve unit test coverage across components.
+  - Integrate additional performance metrics and error monitoring tools.